Ron Yosef

-Background
+Biography

 Born into a traditional Adeni Yemenite family in 1974, Yosef began to become aware of his sexual identity in his early twenties, if not earlier.
 During his time in the IDF, Yosef served in the Adjutant Corps and the Medical Corps.
 Coming out at 21, he moved in with a now-deceased grandmother who provided love and support.
 He at first left his faith behind, moving to Tel Aviv.
 However he soon returned to traditional Judaism, continuing his studies in yeshiva and eventually obtaining semichah.

-In the closet
+A June 2013 article reported that Yosef lives with his partner, who is also Orthodox, although the two men don't make public appearances or go out together.

+Rabbinic career

+For many years Ron Yosef served as a rabbi in Netanya, concealing his sexual orientation.
+In 2004-2005, he worked with the Association for Society and Culture, a Netanya-based organization devoted to the preservation of the Yemenite Jewish heritage.
+He is certified to practice before rabbinic courts in family law and is a trained Torah scribe.